Ethics Of AI-Fueled Design Trends

 Designers should proactively evaluate AI algorithms for biases and take steps to correct them.
 This involves examining training data, identifying potential biases, and applying corrective measures to ensure fairness and inclusivity.
 Regular audits and evaluations should be conducted to identify and rectify biases that may arise during the design process.

-See also User-Centric Design Evolution With AI
+See also New Design Techniques Powered By AI

 Implementing Ethical Guidelines and Regulations